kevinstsauveur/BitwardenBackup/README.md

 ## Auto execution
 This script can be started automatically with the Windows task scheduler each time you connect to your session.

+## KeePass

+### Encryption
+The provided KeyPass Vault use this encryption parameter:
+* Database file encryption alhorithm: AES/Rjndael (256-bit key, FIPS 197)

+### Key transformation
+The provided KeePass Vault may not use the perfect Key transformation parameters that fits your needs.
+The provided one is created with these parameters:
+* Key derivation function: Argon2d
+* Iterations: 25
+* Memory: 128 MB
+* Parallelism: 2
+It generally takes ~2s to open/save KeePass.

+There's more details the way these parameters impact the security on [KeePass's website in the Protection against Dictionary Attacks section](https://keepass.info/help/base/security.html).

 ## File Lifecycle and autodelete

 The script keeps the files this way: